joewhitsitt/joewhitsitt.github.io/_pages/tubing.md

     <div id="collapseZero" class="collapse show" role="tabpanel" aria-labelledby="headingZero">
       <div class="card-block">
         We are schedule to float at 12:30 PM, which means the whole group needs to be ready to board the bus at that time.
 I recommend that you arrive at the camp by 10:30 AM so you can register, setup your tent, load the coolers, lather up, crack a beer and get in on the group picture.
+If you need to buy booze, food, etc. in Eldora, I recommend heading to HyVee/Casey's before checking-in.
+Once you are a few drinks in, no one should drive until morning.
       </div>
     </div>
   </div>